Fri 24th Jan - Sun 26th Jan, 2020

 Members: Dan O'Brien, Dave Wylie, John Castick, Andy Stratford, Jo Stratford, Greg Nunn, Tim Howarth, Laura Bond, Gareth Williams, Pete Hughes, David Rainsbury, Jim Symon, Philippa Maye, Izy Somers, Ian Crook, Andy Vine

-Guests: Max Driscoll, Jon Vardy, Will Johnson, Lydia Galloway, Hazel Raison, Mimi McNaull, Emily Hulley, John (sorry, didn't catch a last name), Sam Crabb
+Guests: Max Driscoll, Jon Vardy, Will Johnson, Lydia Galloway, Hazel Raison, Mimi McNaull, Emily Hulley, Mike (sorry, didn't catch a last name), Sam Crabb

 The weather, though changeable on the Saturday, allowed plenty of opportunity for outdoor adventures.
 David and Mimi enjoyed some chilly rock climbing on Little Tryfan.
 Max and John did a long hike over Moel Eilio.
 Jon, Will and Lydia went bouldering near Clogwyn-y-Bustach.